Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Numerical results

-The ZNE shown in Fig.~\ref{fig:epsilons_and_fits} uses all possible permutations $\pi \in S_n$.
+Deviation from the linear trend, however, does not necessarily worsen the quality of the approximation, when all permutations are considered.
+Indeed, notwithstanding any deviation, the ring topology allows to recover an exact energy approximation (see Appendix \ref{intercept_bnd}).
 However, taking all permutations is not feasible except for the smallest problems.
 In addition, in many quantum computer architectures, implementing an arbitrary permutation of a circuit is impossible without introducing additional swap gates.
-For example, while ion based quantum processors have all-to-all qubit connectivity, quantum processors based on superconducting qubits or trapped atoms do not.
-To address that, we investigated the performance of ZNE when only a small number of permutations is available.
-Fig.~\ref{fig:zne_error} shows the performance of ZNE as a function of the size of the permutation pool.
-Here we have considered a Hamiltonian of type (a) and minimized it using HEA with both ring and line topology, then introduced the depolarizing noise.
-While the extrapolation error increases for smaller size of the permutation pool, it is still centered around the noise-free energy, with the standard deviation being much smaller than any energy scale of the problem (spectral gap being $\sim0.26$).
+For example, while ion-based quantum processors have all-to-all qubit connectivity, quantum processors based on superconducting qubits or trapped atoms do not.
+To address that, we investigated the performance of ZNE when only a limited number of permutations is available.
+Fig.~\ref{fig:stub_1} shows the performance of ZNE as a function of the size of the permutation pool.
+For each of the three Hamiltonians, the uncertainty in the ZNE energy increases for smaller size of the permutation pool.
+However, the energies are still centered around the noise-free energy, with the standard deviation being much smaller than any energy scale of the problem in each case.

-{ In the theoretical analysis, we demanded that $(\max\{q_{jk}\}) \vert T \vert d \ll 1$ in order to discard the quadratic terms.
-However, this requirement can be restrictive for practical purposes.
-Thus, we investigate the real applicability range of the method.
-To do that, we took the setup of noise-free VQE for the Hamiltonian of type (a) and simulated the ZNE protocol with 50 random permutations across a wide range of noise amplitudes, for $n \in \{6, 8, 10, 12\}$.
-The noise strengths are sampled from the uniform distribution on $[0, q_{max}]$, where we change $q_{max}$.
-The depth is again taken to be such that the error is below one percent of the spectral gap (respectively, 4, 7, 10, and 14 layers of the hardware-efficient ansatz), a figure which is again reached after a sharp drop in the error with respect to the depth.

-The behavior of the ZNE approximation for $n = 12$ is shown in Fig.~\ref{fig:zne_error_a}; the other cases demonstrate qualitatively the same behavior.
-Up to $(\max\{q_{jk}\}) \vert T \vert d \sim 1$, the ZNE error was smaller than the spectral gap of the problem.
-Moreover, even for larger values of $(\max\{q_{jk}\}) \vert T \vert d$ the extrapolation was closer to the true ground state energy than any of the noisy energy values.
-In general, the absolute value of the extrapolation error appears to scale linearly with the amplitude of the noise (Fig.~\ref{fig:zne_error_a}, inset).